devjona/click-like-plus-cssgrid/README.md

 # Jonathan's ReadMe comments:
 I built this as a solution to a code challenge.
-It is live at https://dashboard.heroku.com/apps/boiling-wildwood-11659/settings
+It is deployed to [Heroku](https://boiling-wildwood-11659.herokuapp.com/)

 ## Using:
 * CSS Grid